Holland Community Opera Fellowship

 BUILD relationships and engage in collaboration with community partners

-EMPOWER individuals to explore their own creativity through the many facets of opera including music, visual art, design, and storytelling
+EMPOWER individuals to explore their creativity through the elements of opera (drama, word, art, movement and music)

-COLLABORATE to identify priority issues and programming that amplify and support the mission of community partners
+COLLABORATE with others in programming that amplifies and supports the mission of our partners

 CREATE opportunities for safe expression, including a full range of emotions